carlhenrikrolf/microtonOS/learn/xenharmonic_chords.md

 # Xenharmonic Chords
 A common way to analyse chords and chord progressions is through functional harmony.
 Functional harmony is, however, difficult to generalise to other tuning systems.
-Therefore, I first describe a simplified theory of harmony in 12edo, which I then generalsie to any tuning system.
+Therefore, I first describe a simplified theory of harmony in 12edo, which I then generalise to any tuning system.

 ## Tension and Release in 12edo
 Release chords (also known as consonant chords) sound good in isolation and often occur at the end of a song or section thereof.